cgbarlow/pubmd/Cline-Recursive-Chain-of-Thought-System-CRCT-/cline_docs/tasks/server_auto_start_stop/Execution_Server_Inactivity_Termination.md

 - Blocks: None.

 ## Expected Output
 - `../../../../nodejs_projects/server/src/index.ts` is updated with the inactivity self-termination logic.
+(Achieved)
 - The server automatically initiates a graceful shutdown after the configured period without receiving any requests.
+(Achieved)
 - The inactivity period is configurable via the `INACTIVITY_TIMEOUT_MS` environment variable and can be disabled.
+(Achieved)
 - Logs indicate when the inactivity timer is reset and when it triggers a shutdown.
+(Achieved via console logs in functions)